keithmarsh/charge/README.md

     Total £10.47
     Power 60.852 kWh

-Because the power usage is only show hourly, but the Octopus rates are half hourly, the two rates in an hour are averages for this calculation.
+Because the power usage is only recorded hourly, but the Octopus rates are half hourly, the two rates in an hour are averages for this calculation.